-I'm 21 from Rouen in Northern France and I've been racing since 2005.
-In 2014 I joined the Red Bull Junior Team, and in 2015 became Red Bull Racing's Formula 1 Test & Reserve driver.
+I'm Pierre Gasly, I'm 21 from Rouen in Northern France and I've been racing since 2005.
+In 2014 I joined the Red Bull Junior Team, and in 2015 became a Red Bull Racing Formula 1 Test & Reserve driver.

-After winning the FIA Formula 2 Championship last year, I'm out in Japan for 2017 making my debut with Team Mugen in the ultra-quick Super Formula Championship.
+After winning the FIA Formula 2 Championship last year, I'm making my Formula 1 debut with Scuderia Toro Rosso in Malaysia alongside my campaign with Team Mugen in the Japanese Super Formula Championship.

-Pierre was crowned the youngest Formula 2 Champion in over 10 years.
+Last year Pierre was crowned the youngest GP2 (now Formula 2) Champion in over 10 years.

-The title was incredibly hard-fought over the 22 rounds, and after an intense battle throughout the year, it all came down a final race showdown in the Arabian Desert of Abu Dhabi before Pierre was able to toss the Championship-winning Trophy in the air.
+The title was incredibly hard-fought over the 22 rounds.
+It all came down to a final race showdown in the Arabian Desert of Abu Dhabi before Pierre was able to lift the Championship-winning Trophy in the air.

 Edging one step closer to his ultimate goal, Pierre got his first tantalising taste of Formula One, as he was announced as Red Bull Racing reserve driver in September 2015.